For the first time since 1960, deaths outnumbered births in China last year - NewsBreak

 New Zealand Prime Minister Jacinda Ardern plans to leave office

-New Zealand Prime Minister Jacinda Ardern on Thursday announced her intent to step down in a shock move that rocked the country's political landscape.
-Speaking to her party's annual caucus in the seaside town of Napier, 42-year-old Ardern said "it's time" for her to move on and that she "no longer had enough in the tank" for her premiership.
-She also called for a general election on Oct.
+New Zealand Prime Minister Jacinda Ardern has announced her intention to step down on Thursday, in a shock move that rocked the country's political landscape.
+Speaking to her party's annual caucus, 42-year-old Ardern said "it's time" for her to move on and that she "no longer had enough in the tank" for her premiership.
+She also called on a general election on Oct.
 14.

 The largest-ever toad was captured in Australia